joshatjben/SineOculis/README.md

 # SineOculis
-A simple node js script that uses ffmpeg to extract audio from video files.
+A simple node js script that uses ffmpeg to extract audio from video files in all files under in a directory.

 ## Usage
 ### Example